Your Actor Resume, How to Write It, Even with No Experience

 Tell Them How to Cast You

 That's right.
-I said it.
+We said it.
 Tell them how to cast you.

-When a casting director sees my actor resume, he understands immediately who I am and what I can do.
-That makes me marketable.
+When a casting director sees that actor resume, he understands immediately who this actor is and what he can do.
+That makes him marketable.

 So find out your type and play into it.
-You'll thank me later.
+You'll thank us later.

 Well, everyone has to start somewhere.